jackieqwxw/Physics-ML-based-Drug-Discovery-Workflow/ML_methods/Boltz-2/README.md

 The batch workflow performed the following steps:

-Read YAML input files prepared for each protein-ligand complex
+        1-Read YAML input files prepared for each protein-ligand complex

-Submit a Boltz-2 prediction for each file
+        2-Submit a Boltz-2 prediction for each file

-Store prediction outputs in the output directory
+        3-Store prediction outputs in the output directory

-Save logs for monitoring and troubleshooting on HPC
+        4-Save logs for monitoring and troubleshooting on HPC

 Example execution pattern: